Do you know the emergency number in Switzerland? Find out this and more with our guide to Swiss services.

 - Animal services in Switzerland

-- Embassies in Switzerland
+- Embassies and services for foreign nationals in Switzerland

 - Lost or stolen property in Switzerland